- Increasing pressures on fish populations mean one-third of global fish stocks are overexploited – this has increased from 10% in the 1970s.

 One innovation has helped to alleviate some of the pressure on wild fish catch: aquaculture, the practice of fish and seafood farming.
 The distinction between farmed fish and wild catch is similar to the difference between raising livestock rather than hunting wild animals.
 Except that for land-based animals, farming is many thousand years old while it was very uncommon for seafood until just over 50 years ago.

-In the visualization below we see the change in aquaculture and capture fishery production from 1960 onwards.
-What’s striking is that global wild fish catch has not increased since the early 1990s and instead remained relatively constant at around 90 to 95 million tonnes per year..
-Fish farming on the other hand is growing very rapidly, from 1990 until 2015 it has increased 50-fold to over 100 million per year.
+In the visualizations we see the change in aquaculture and capture fishery production from 1960 onwards.
+What’s striking is that global wild fish catch has not increased since the early 1990s and instead remained relatively constant at around 90 to 95 million tonnes per year.
+Fish farming on the other hand is growing very rapidly, from 1960 until 2015 it has increased 50-fold to over 100 million per year.